nuriacar/trnids/README.md

 ### **About program features and codes...**

-I coded with Bash, Python 3, Common Lisp and C. The special thing for me is that I am trying to learn all programming languages that I do not know but are curious to learn by writing this program.
-I started with Bash and C and ported to Python 3, then I ported from Python 3 to Common Lisp, then transferred back to Python 3.
+I coded with Bash, Python 3, Common Lisp, Julia and C. The special thing for me is that I am trying to learn all programming languages that I do not know but are curious to learn by writing this program.
+I started with Bash and C and ported to Python 3, then I ported from Python 3 to Common Lisp, then transferred back to Python 3, then ported to Julia.
 Let's see which languages will be next.

-`[ Bash & C ] => [ Python 3 & C ] => [ Common Lisp ] => [ Python 3 & C ]`
+`[ Bash & C ] => [ Python 3 & C ] => [ Common Lisp ] => [ Python 3 & C ] => [ Julia ]`

 **Note: Bash, Common Lisp and Python 3 versions are not the same!
 Bash and Common Lisp codes have not been updated to the functional equivalent of Python 3, but they still work similarly except for some functions!
-The closest to each other are Common Lisp and Python 3.**
+The closest to each other are Common Lisp and Python 3.
+The same ones for now are Python 3 and Julia.**

 ```
 ===============================================================================